-(1) An inspector holds office on any conditions stated in-

-- (a) the inspector's instrument of appointment; or - (b) a signed notice given to the inspector; or - (c) a regulation.

-(2) The instrument of appointment, a signed notice given to the inspector or a regulation may limit the inspector's powers under this Act.
+- (1) An inspector holds office on any conditions stated in- - (a) the inspector's instrument of appointment; or - (b) a signed notice given to the inspector; or - (c) a regulation. - (2) The instrument of appointment, a signed notice given to the inspector or a regulation may limit the inspector's powers under this Act. - (3) In this section-

-"signed notice" means a notice signed by the chief executive.
+signed notice means a notice signed by the chief executive.